 Senior Research Associate (BSLTRU)

-I have worked in cleft services in the UK and New Zealand and completed a Post Graduate Certificate in Cleft Palate Studies at the University of Sheffield in 2011.
-My current clinical role is as Lead Specialist Speech and Language Therapist for Cleft.NET.East, the regional cleft lip and palate service for the East of England based at Addenbrooke’s Hospital in Cambridge, working three days a week.
-I am also a current member of the National Institute of Health Research (NIHR), Clinical Research Network Children Early Career Researchers in Cleft and Craniofacial Conditions and Cleft and Craniofacial Conditions Clinical Studies Groups.
+I have been Lead Specialist Speech and Language Therapist for Cleft.NET.East, the regional cleft lip and palate service for the East of England based at Addenbrooke’s Hospital in Cambridge since January 2017.
+I am also a member of the National Institute of Health Research (NIHR), Clinical Research Network Children Early Career Researchers in Cleft and Craniofacial Conditions and Cleft and Craniofacial Conditions Clinical Studies Groups.